KeyboardKit/KeyboardKit/Readmes/Input-Sets.md

 ## Input set vs. keyboard layout

-A keyboard input set is the set of characters that make up the input part of a keyboard.
+A *keyboard input set* is the set of characters that make up the input part of a keyboard.

+A *keyboard layout* is the total number of actions that make up the complete keyboard.

-A keyboard layout is made up of a keyboard input set, with additional surrounding actions.
+A keyboard layout can thus be constructed with an input set and additional surrounding actions.

-While a `KeyboardInputSet` is locale-specific, a complete keyboard layout depends on:

-* locale
-* device type
-* device orientation

-KeyboardKit currently have no built-in way of creating keyboard layouts.

 ## Locale-specific input sets